markvanderloo/synthesizer/pkg/vignettes/introduction.md

 ```

 Although the synthesized dataset shows more variance, it does mimic the
-clustur structure of the original dataset.
+cluster structure of the original dataset.

 By default, `synthesize` will return a dataset of the same size as the input dataset.
 However it is
 possible to ask for any number of records.